Welcome to the Five Rivers Child Care Limited’s privacy notice.

 Their worldwide corporate headquarters and principle office of the Company is 101 Arch Street, 8th Floor, Boston, Massachusetts, MA 02110, United States of America

 We only store and process your personal data when you have voluntarily supplied us with it such as by filling in a contact form or signing up to the Service.
 Your personal data will only be disclosed or otherwise transmitted if this is necessary to implement the contract, render our Services or you have given your prior consent.

-We use Infinity software for tracking calls made through our website for quality, training and monitoring purposes.
+We use Infinity software for tracking calls made through our website.
+For quality, training and monitoring purposes your calls may be recorded.
 Infinity software that is used on this website is provided by the company Infinity Tracking Limited. (https://www.infinity.co/)